FGRibreau/common-env/README.md

 Here is my principle:

-> "Every constant in code: number, boolean or string* should be configurable"
+> Every constant in code: number, boolean or string* should be configurable

 \* besides i18n translation key an things like that of course (well, now that we've got symbols in ES6...)